 Treasures of UNESCO in Slovenia

 Slovenia is rich in gems of natural and cultural heritage.
 Certain gems are an important piece in the mosaic of world heritage and are under the auspices of UNESCO.
-The World Natural and Cultural Heritage List includes two natural and cultural sites, and a further five sites are on the Tentative List.
-The Representative List of the Intangible Cultural Heritage of includes four special features of world heritage in Slovenia.
-In addition, Slovenia also appears in other UNESCO programmes – the World Network of Biosphere Reserves, the Global Geoparks Network, on the UNESCO list of documentary heritage Memory of the World and on the List of Wetlands of International Importance.
+The World’s Natural and Cultural Heritage list includes two natural and three cultural sites.
+The Representative List of the Intangible Cultural Heritage of includes seven special features of world heritage in Slovenia.
+Slovenia also appears in others of UNESCO's programmes, such as the World Network of Biosphere Reserves, the Global Network of Geoparks and the UNESCO List of Written Cultural Heritage Memory of the World.
 Discover the treasures of UNESCO in Slovenia.

-The Convention Concerning the Protection of the World Cultural and Natural Heritage protects cultural and natural heritage of outstanding universal value for all nations and humanity as a whole.
-Among over 1,000 sites four Slovenian sites are included – two natural and two cultural sites.
+The UNESCO World Heritage family includes areas, buildings and intangible heritage.
+The UNESCO Convention on World Cultural and Natural Heritage protects both cultural and natural sites that have outstanding universal value for all nations and for humanity as a whole.
+Among the more than 1,000 inscribed attractions are also Slovenian gems of natural and cultural heritage.

 The mysterious karst world has no shortage of natural wonders.
 One of its most mighty creations is the Škocjan Caves which with the largest underground canyon in Europe were the first in Slovenia to be entered on the UNESCO World Natural and Cultural Heritage List.
 Two natural reserves, i.e. the Krokar and Snežnik-Ždrolce primeval forests, which are part of UNESCO heritage of ancient and primeval beech forests of the Carpathians and other regions of Europe, are located not far away in the forests of Notranjska and Kočevsko.